sgoldenlab/simba/docs/ROI_tutorial_new.md

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/ROI_table.png" />
 </p>

+> Note: If you have ROIs on some or all the videos in your project, and want to delete your work and start from scratch, use the `Delete all ROIs` button.
+More info at the bottom of this tutorial.

 This table contain one row for each of the videos in the project.
 Each video in the project has three buttons associated with it: **Draw, Reset,** and **Apply to all**.
 The functions associated with each button is described in detail below.
 In brief:

 * The **Draw** button allows you to start to draw ROI shapes on the specific video.
 If drawings already exist for the specific video, then the **Draw** buttons opens an interface where you can move, re-define, or add ROI shapes on the video.